turingschool-examples/backend_mod_1_prework/day_1/questions.md

 > `puts animal`

 1. What is interpolation?
 Use interpolation to print a sentence using the variable `animal`.
-> interpolation is where we stick data (variables, code) into the middle of a string.
+> Interpolation is where we stick data (variables, code) into the middle of a string.
   `puts "My favorite zoo creature is a #{animal}."`

 1. How do we get input from a user?
 What is the method that we would use?